One uncommon finding that your lab work may present is what is called elevated liver function or LFT. According to the Mayo Clinic,

 Getting rated a preferred may not be out of the question if it’s something minor.
 I even read a few instances where individuals with LFT qualified at preferred plus rates, the cheapest life insurance you can buy.

 Saving Money on Life Insurance

-One of the most important factors that is used to calculate your rates is your overall health.
-Aside from liver enzyme levels, the insurance company is also going to look at your height, weight, age, blood pressure readings both systolic and diastolic, and much more.
+One of the most critical factors that is used to calculate your rates is your overall health.
+Aside from liver enzyme levels, the insurance company will also look at your height, weight, age, blood pressure readings, systolic and diastolic, and much more.

 How Much Life Insurance to Purchase

 One of the most significant considerations of the life insurance purchasing process is deciding how large of a policy you need to get.
 There is no perfect number that everyone should get; the size of the plan is going to change depending on each person’s situation.

 There are a couple of different factors that you should consider when deciding on the size of your policy.

 When calculating the size of your life insurance plan, look at how much debt you would leave behind and how many of your loved ones count on your annual salary to get by.